 7. Promotes Good Mood

 Sleep is also important for ensuring optimal mood.
 Many people experience irritability, unhappiness, and stress with insufficient sleep.
-Additionally, a chronic lack of sleep can increase the risk for depression.
-[12, 13]

 8. Adenosine Breakdown

 If you have put off sleep, or gone a few days with inadequate sleep, you know that the exhaustion will catch up with you.
 This is partly due to a buildup of adenosine.
 Adenosine is a neurotransmitter with many functions, including regulating sleep-wake homeostasis.
 Adenosine levels increase while awake, and the body breaks adenosine down during sleep.
 Without sleep, increasing adenosine levels can cause us to feel sleepy, eventually prompting us to give in to overwhelming sleepiness.
 [7, 13]

 9. Other Hormones